-(1) Gains on futures contracts are recorded in prepaid expenses and other current assets.
-Losses on futures contracts are recorded in other accrued expenses.
+(1) Gains on foreign currency exchange contracts are recorded in prepaid expenses and other current assets.
+Losses on foreign currency exchange contracts are recorded in other accrued expenses.

-Note 20 - Employee Benefit Plans
+Note 21 - Employee Benefit Plans

 We maintain a retirement and profit sharing plan under Section 401(k) of the Internal Revenue Code for all of our domestic employees that meet certain qualifications.
 Participants in the plan may elect to contribute up to the maximum allowed by law.
 We match 50% of the participants' contributions up to 15% of their gross salary in the form of newly issued shares of our common stock.
 We may also make other discretionary contributions to the plan.
-We recorded \$0.9 million, \$0.8 million and \$0.7 million of expense for company contributions for the years ended December 31, 2015, 2014, and 2013, respectively.
+We recorded \$0.9 million, \$0.9 million and \$0.8 million of expense for company contributions for the years ended December 31, 2016, 2015, and 2014, respectively.